Bilambil Heights

 Bilambil Heights's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Bilambil Heights's health metrics closely align with national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Bilambil Heights' health metrics are close to national benchmarks, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.

-Common health conditions are seen at a fairly standard level across both young and old age cohorts.
-Private health cover is slightly higher than average at approximately 53% of the total population (~1,913 people).
-The most prevalent medical conditions are arthritis (9.7%) and mental health issues (8.3%), with 65.2% of residents reporting no medical ailments, compared to 63.3% across Regional NSW.
-Working-age residents have a higher prevalence of chronic health conditions than average.
-The area has 20.0% of residents aged 65 and over (722 people), which is lower than the 23.4% in Regional NSW.
-Overall, national rankings are broadly in line with the general population.
+The area has a standard level of common health conditions seen across both young and old age cohorts.
+Private health cover is at approximately 53% of the total population (~1,901 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis (9.7%) and mental health issues (8.3%).
+About 65.2% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 19.9% of residents aged 65 and over (714 people), lower than the 23.4% in Regional NSW.
+National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health